Wrexham County Borough: Welsh-language

-Only 12.9% of Wrexham County Borough's population at the 2011 census could speak Welsh, lower than the national average of 19%, making the county borough largely anglophone.
-The highest proportion of Welsh-language speakers in the county borough is in the rural Ceiriog Valley ward, where 31.2% can speak the Celtic language.
+Only 12.2% of Wrexham County Borough's population at the 2021 census could speak Welsh, lower than the national average of 17.8%, making the county borough largely anglophone.
+At the previous census in 2011, the percentage in Wrexham County Borough was 12.9%.
+The highest proportion of Welsh-language speakers in the county borough is in the rural Ceiriog Valley ward, where 31.2% can speak the Welsh language.
 The ward of Wynnstay in Wrexham has the lowest proportion of Welsh-language speakers with 7.7%.
 Therefore, Welsh is more likely to be spoken in more rural areas of the county borough.

+Wrexham council have a "poor performance" in providing services in the Welsh language, due to the prevalence of translation errors.
+There were 34 public complaints put to the council between April 2018 to March 2019, to the Welsh Language Commissioner.

 Health

 Health in the county borough has been managed since 2009 by the NHS Wales local health board, Betsi Cadwaladr University Health Board which covers all of North Wales.
 Prior to Betsi Cadwaladr LHB, there was a separate Wrexham LHB and the North East Wales NHS Trust based at Wrexham Maelor Hospital.

 As of March 2017, the life expectancy in the county borough is 65 years for both Males and Females.

+Wrexham has increasing levels of child poverty.